shohinsan/sjsu_cmpe_131/alpha/Specification.md

 ### 17. Track Assignments/Projects Worked on/Finished
 ### Non-functional Requirements
 ### Summary
-- The user will have the ability to check off and list their projects/assignments to see what they have done and what still needs to be done
+- Ability for users to check off and list their projects/assignments to see what they have done and what still needs to be done
-## Actors
+### Actors
-- User
+- {User}
 - System
-….
-## Preconditions
+### Preconditions
-- User has an account
+- {User} has an account
-- User is logged in
+- {User} is logged in
-## Triggers
+### Triggers
-- User initially clicks “assignments”
+- {User} initially clicks “assignments”
-- User clicks “add assignments”
+- {User} clicks “add assignments”
-- User clicks on an assignment
+- {User} clicks on an assignment
-## Primary Sequence
+### Primary Sequence
-- User is brought to calendar view
+- {User} is brought to calendar view
-- User clicks add assignments
+- {User} clicks add assignments
-- User is prompted with form to enter assignment name, description, and date due
+- {User} is prompted with form to enter assignment name, description, and date due
-- User submits
+- {User} submits
-- System inputs data into user account
+- System inputs data into {User} account
 - System shows on calendar
-## Primary Postconditions
+### Primary Postconditions
-- User has assignments listed on their account and their due dates
+- {User} has assignments listed on their account and their due dates
-- User can “close” assignments and mark them as done aiding in productivity and time management
+- {User} can “close” assignments and mark them as done aiding in productivity and time management
-## Alternate Sequences
+### Alternate Sequences
-- User clicks on an assignment
+- {User} clicks on an assignment
-- User is prompted with assignment information
+- {User} is prompted with assignment information
-- User can close assignment to remove it from the calendar
+- {User} can close assignment to remove it from the calendar
 - System add assignment to finished list
 ### Alternate Trigger
 ### Alternate Postconditions